 Thursday September 4, 2008

 After a long absence, since late May, dictated by family obligations, I returned to Samos.
-My daughter Dr. Corinna Riginos and her husband Dr. Siva Sundaresan, they married in January, were already in Samos for over a week.
-Since their vacation days are rather limited we could only squeeze one day trip with Thetis.
+My daughter Dr. Corinna Riginos and her husband Dr. Siva Sundaresan, they married in January 2007, were already in Samos for over a week.
+Since their vacation days were rather limited we could only squeeze one day trip with Thetis.
 This was going to be an introduction for Siva to the cruising life style.
 Along with Siva and Corinna came our Samian friends Dimitris and Vanessa Vourliotis.

 While this day-trip was a success it was not an unmitigated one.
 On our arrival to the marina, Corinna discovered that a cat had somehow entered the right cabin, where I sleep, via a small port which I had left open for ventilation, and gone there to the bathroom.
 All the cushions had to be removed, cleaned, and aired, while their covers had to be packed and left in the car to be taken to Kalami for washing.
 Next problem was that we found out that the head (toilet) electric pump would not operate.